-We started homeschooling seven years ago, and for a year I was homeschooling and working full time.
+We started homeschooling ten years ago.
+For a portion of that time, I was homeschooling and working full time.
 Is it possible?
-Certainly.
-Is it easy?
-No.
+Can you homeschool and work full time?

 Homeschooling and Working Full Time.
 Is it Possible?

 But mainly yes.
 Bear with me and I’ll explain.

 Knowing what I know now, by finding a homeschooling routine that works for you and putting that schedule into place as soon as possible, there is no reason why (with a little give and take you and practising a few self-love exercises along the way) can not make both jobs work.

 Listen While You Read!